Perfect Simulation Of Processes With Long Memory: A `Coupling Into And From The Past' Algorithm: Abstract description of the perfect simulation scheme

-The following propositions gather some elementary ideas that will be used in the sequel.
-They are proved in the Appendix. \begin{prop} The coupling factors of the kernel $P$ satisfy the following inequalities: for all $s\in G^*$,
+The following propositions gather some elementary ideas that are used in the following; they are proved in the Appendix. \begin{prop} The coupling factors of the kernel $P$ satisfy the following inequalities: for all $s\in G^*$,